michal-h21/make4ht/README.md

 :  filename of the template `ODT` file

 `odttemplate` can also get the template filename from the `odttemplate` option from `tex4ht_sty_par` parameter.
-It can be set useing following command line call, for example:
+It can be set using the following command line call:

      make4ht -f odt+odttemplate filename.tex "odttemplate=template.odt"